wrshf7/HapSelect-Docs/docs/workflow/marker_effects.md

 - `"VanRaden"` (recommended)
 - `"marker_num"` (only generally used if the genotype matrix was scaled; not applicable 99% of the time)

 The `"VanRaden` method is most commonly utilized in animal and plant breeding.
 It follows method 1 of [Van Raden, 2008](https://doi.org/10.3168/jds.2007-0980).
-The denominator is $2*\sum{p(1-p)}$ such that each marker is scaled equivalently.
+The marker variance is multiplied by $2*\sum{p(1-p)}$ such that each marker is scaled equivalently and is assumed to contribute equivalent variance (infinitesimal model like GBLUP or BayesC).

 `"marker_num"` should only be utilzied when the genotypes have been pre-scaled to unit variance (i.e., not dosage values).